-County Fire Authority) to determine a fair wage.
+Phase I - The City will use the average total compensation of the benchmark survey agencies for top step Firefighter (Fountain Valley, Huntington Beach, Newport Beach, Santa Ana, and the Orange County Fire Authority) to determine a fair wage.
 It is agreed that the average will be defined as the average of the five survey agencies previously listed, excluding the City of Costa Mesa.

-Total compensation shall be defined as mutually agreed upon through the process defined in Section 3.3.
-However, if a revised definition cannot be mutually agreed upon, the existing definition of total compensation calculation will remain in effect.
-The existing definition includes top step base salary, employer-paid benefits or employer contributions to employee benefit plans, including: member retirement contribution, medical, dental, life, long-term disability, and post retirement medical program.
+The definition of total compensation includes top step base salary, employer-paid benefits or employer contributions to employee benefit plans, including: member retirement contribution, medical, dental, life, and long-term disability.
 Total compensation shall also include exposure pay (Fountain Valley) as well as any other form of compensation which can be shown to be paid to any of the benchmark agencies on a classification wide basis.
 In addition, total compensation shall include the value of any enhanced retirement formula provided to comparable employees in any of the agencies identified in the formula, including Costa Mesa.
 The value of the enhancement will be determined by ascertaining the percentage increase in employer retirement contributions that would result in Costa Mesa if it implemented the same PERS benefit and multiplying it by the portion of the total compensation included in the formula that was subject to retirement contributions, irrespective of the actual cost or increase in retirement contribution rates for any agency implementing the formula.
 The City will use the PERS 3% at 55 actuarial value for the Fire Safety Plan split rate in the total compensation calculation.
 The City will use the 3% at 50 actuarial value from the same Fire Safety Plan split rate quotation in the total compensation calculation for other agencies in the marketplace if that benefit is implemented by that agency.
+Once the City amends the CalPERS contract to provide the 3% at 50 formula per Section 6.1, the above values of the 3%@55 and 3%@50 enhancements will be removed from the total compensation calculation.
 One month prior to each adjustment effective date, available compensation and benefit data for the comparison agencies regarding negotiated adjustments and tentative agreements pending ratification that are defined or ascertainable that will be implemented within six months and two weeks of the adjustment effective date, will be used in computing total compensation.
-For example, for the July 1, 2005 adjustment, available compensation data for the comparison agencies regarding negotiated adjustments and tentative agreements pending ratification that will be implemented prior to the third week of January 2005 will be used in computing total compensation.
+For example, for the July 1, 2007 adjustment, available compensation data for the comparison agencies regarding negotiated adjustments and tentative agreements pending ratification that will be implemented prior to the third week of January 2008 will be used in computing total compensation.
 If a negotiated adjustment or tentative agreement provides for an adjustment within the applicable timeframe based upon a formula with a guaranteed minimum increase, that guaranteed minimum increase shall be factored into these calculations.
 For example, if one of the survey agencies makes a contractual commitment to cause the base salaries of comparable employees to be at least the fifth highest in the County of Orange, the guaranteed minimum increase shall be the increase necessary to cause those salaries to be the fifth highest at the time of the measurement date.